Software Engineer Cover Letter 2026: 3 Templates That Beat Tech Hiring (ATS-Approved)

 [LinkedIn] | [GitHub]

 “I know React, Node, AWS.”
 So does everyone.
-Say “Built a React dashboard that reduced customer support tickets by 40%.”
+Say: “Built a React dashboard that cut customer support tickets by 40%.”

 “I love technology.”
-That tells me nothing.
-Reference a specific product feature or engineering blog post.
+Tells me nothing.
+Reference a specific product feature, engineering blog post, or PR that impressed you.

 → Build Your Engineering Cover Letter with StylingCV AI →

 Yes.
-64% of engineering hiring managers say a strong cover letter increases interview chances.
+64% of engineering hiring managers say a strong cover letter increases interview chances — even at companies that say “optional.”
+It’s your best differentiator in a pool of 200+ applicants.